iotacommunity/testnet-orchestra/README.md

 Crontab will try every minute to start the agent, unless the file **`/tmp/agent-exists.txt'** is found.
 That file is automatically created when the agent is started the 1st time after a reboot.

 #### DISCLAIMER
-The access to this tools is open to the world if you don't protect port 8091 by firewall rules.
+The access to these tools is open to the world if you don't protect port 8091 by firewall rules.
-Do not install these tools on a server where your Bitcoin wallet runs!
+Do not install these tools on a server where your Bitcoin wallet or IOTA client runs!

 #### OPERATION